REX2626/Astro-Attack/README.md

 Change player health to armour, top 50% can be healed but lower 50% can only be repaired at a station

+Add health regen at stations
+Add something else to e menu

+Stations can be docked with

 Armour:
 A few armour slots (5), but is a bar
 You can repair a whole slot with some scrap, if slot is only still damaged, you still have to pay full slot price